 Lemuria is a trio that consists of main writer/drummer/sings Alexander Kerns, singer/guitarist/writer Sheena Ozzella, and bassist Jason Draper.
 The band writes music that can sometimes be described as “three-chord rock.”
 However, there is also a large amount of “indie rock” in their style, as well.
 So, the best way of describing Lemuria’s style is to simply call it “three-chord indie rock”.

 The band’s playing style is the most obvious thing that catches your ear.
 The simplicity in the band’s style makes the band feel very approachable, musically.
 But it is also the sense of humor that each musician adds to their songs that really lets the listener know that the band is something special.
 That sense of humor helps to set the band apart from the rest of the groups out there.

 To discover Lemuria and their release of “Get Better” for yourself, you can find the band on the Internet at www.lemuriapop.com.
-You can also find the band on MySpace at www.myspace.com/lemuria.
 You can also find the band and their release by visiting the Asian Man Records website @ www.asianmanrecords.com.